Asqatasun/Asqatasun/documentation/en/30_Contributor_doc/Monitoring_profiling.md

 # Monitoring and profiling

-This page describes how to profile tanaguru web application with Netbeans Profiler or monitor it with Java VisualVM.
+This page describes how to profile Asqatasun web application with Netbeans Profiler or monitor it with Java VisualVM.

 ## Netbeans Profiler

-To profile Tanaguru web application with the embedded netbeans profiler, install the profile plugin if not installed, go to the profile section in the menu and select "Attach Profiler".
+To profile Asqatasun web application with the embedded netbeans profiler, install the profile plugin if not installed, go to the profile section in the menu and select "Attach Profiler".

 A popup named "Attach Profiler" is displayed to configure the profiler.